This Genius Hack Will Keep Your Car Windows from Fogging Up

-Check out this do-it-yourself fix for foggy car windows!
+Check out this do-it-yourself fix for foggy car windows

 Now, when you head off to the pet store, make sure you get silica kitty litter (the crystalline kind, not the rock kind.)
 The tape type doesn’t matter.
-When it comes to your sock selection, opt for the athletic aisle, as you want the material to be as high-wicking as possible.
+When it comes to your sock selection, opt for the athletic kind, as you want the material to be as high-wicking as possible.

 Take your sock and place the roll of tape at the top of the tube and push it in so that the centre of the roll makes the cuff of the sock plenty wide.
 Take your kitty litter and fill the sock up to about where your ankle would begin and then tie it off tight at that point.
 Now that you have your litter bomb, place it on your dashboard every time you park and leave your car.
 Your fog problems will be a thing of the past.
-(Here are five things you should always keep in your glove box.)

 The reason why this hack works all comes down to the litter.
 The silica is any incredibly efficient wicking agent that readily sucks water vapour from the air, and, in a pinch, condensation right from your windshield.